aws-samples/aws-modernization-with-epsagon/content/50_Monitoring/2_performance_monitoring.md

 Luckily at Epsagon, it automatically generates service maps, that allows understanding the dependencies between resources, errors, and performance breakdowns.

-Head to the service map screen in Epsagon, and click on `get-items` Lambda function:
+Head to the service map screen in Epsagon, and click on `catalog-shop-dev-get-items` Lambda function:

 ![Service map](/images/monitoring/service_map.png)